mmbman/Katagiri/glossary.md

 -------
 ## Buddhistic

 "Of, relating to, or supporting [Buddhism](#buddhism)."
 As it turns out, this is an actual word, so it is kept verbatim.
-Although one could usually substitute "Buddhist" for "Buddhistic", Katagiri Roshi's use of "Buddhistic" might connote that something is "like Buddhism," without implying that "Buddhism" is a fixed concept or object.
+Although one could usually substitute "Buddhist" for "Buddhistic", Katagiri Roshi's use of "Buddhistic" might connote that something is "like Buddhism" without implying that "Buddhism" is a fixed object or concept.

 - [Fukanzazengi – Lecture 2 (1:10:26)](1979-06-10-Fukanzazengi-Lecture2#11026)
 - [Fukanzazengi – Lecture 5 (5:14)](1979-06-13-Fukanzazengi-Lecture5#514)